iparaj/iparaj.github.io/_pages/about.md

 Current Research
 ================
 My current research is in the area of singular optimal control.
-In my Ph.D. work I have shown that almost all singular LQR problems can be solved using proportional-derivative (PD) controllers.
+In my Ph.D. work I have shown that almost all singular linear quadratic regulator (LQR) problems can be solved using proportional-derivative (PD) controllers.
 I havs also presented a method to design such controllers.
 This developed theory works in the passivity and bounded-real domain as well.

 Research Interests